diaoquesang/A-detailed-summarization-about-bone-suppression-in-Chest-X-rays/README.md

 There are two parts to this unit, namely Introduction to Diffusers and Diffusion Models from Scratch.

-🧨In Introduction to Diffusers, I show the different steps described above using building blocks from the diffusers library.
+🧨In Introduction to Diffusers, we show the different steps described above using building blocks from the diffusers library.
 You'll quickly see how to create, train, and sample your own diffusion models on whatever data you choose.
 By the end of the notebook, you'll be able to read and modify the example training script to train diffusion models and share them with the world!
-This notebook also introduces the main exercise associated with this unit, where I will collectively attempt to figure out good 'training recipes' for diffusion models at different scales.
+This notebook also introduces the main exercise associated with this unit, where we will collectively attempt to figure out good 'training recipes' for diffusion models at different scales.
 See the next section for more info.

-🤗Here is my code explanation: https://colab.research.google.com/drive/19APZrmXaIfSsfiz2Oxdx42VBmLKjTxsj?usp=sharing
+🤗Here is our code explanation: https://colab.research.google.com/drive/19APZrmXaIfSsfiz2Oxdx42VBmLKjTxsj?usp=sharing

-🧑‍🔬In Diffusion Models from Scratch, I show those same steps (adding noise to data, creating a model, training and sampling) but implemented from scratch in PyTorch as simply as possible.
-Then I compare this 'toy example' with the diffusers version, noting how the two differ and where improvements have been made.
+🧑‍🔬In Diffusion Models from Scratch, we show those same steps (adding noise to data, creating a model, training and sampling) but implemented from scratch in PyTorch as simply as possible.
+Then we compare this 'toy example' with the diffusers version, noting how the two differ and where improvements have been made.
 The goal here is to gain familiarity with the different components and the design decisions that go into them so that when you look at a new implementation you can quickly identify the key ideas.

 ## Some Additional Resources
 ### Bone Suppression